theforeman/kafo/README.md

 cd foreman-installer
 ```

-Now we run ```kafofy``` script which will prepare directory structure and
+Now we run ```kafofy``` script which will prepare the directory structure and
-optionally create a bin script according to first parameter.
+optionally create a bin script according to the first parameter.

 ```bash
 kafofy -n foreman-installer
 ```

-You can see that it created modules directory where your puppet modules
+You can see that it created a modules directory where your puppet modules
 should live.
 It also created config and bin directories.
-If you specify
+If you specify the
-argument --name (or -n for short, foreman-installer in this case) a script in
+argument ```--name``` (or -n for short, foreman-installer in this case) a script in
-bin is created.
+the "bin" directory with this name will be created.

-It's the script you can use to run installer.
+It's the script you can use to run the installer.
 If you did not specify any
-you can run your installer by `kafo-configure` which is the default.
+arguments you can run your installer by `kafo-configure` which is the default.
-All configuration related files are to be found in config directory.
+All configuration related files are to be found in the config directory.

-You can supply custom locations for you configuration and answers files using
+You can supply custom locations for you configuration- and answer- files using
 options:
 ```
 kafofy --help